Building Re-Tuning Simulator

 While the BRS modules are focused on the specific steps and documentation required to move through the re-tuning process, a list of associated resources is provided to allow users the opportunity to explore topics of interest in greater depth, including methodology and FAQs.

-The primary benefit of using the BRS is users are provided a way to estimate the energy, cost, and CO2 impacts of various re-tuning control measures via simulation.
+The primary benefit of using the BRS is that users are provided a way to estimate the energy and cost impacts of various re-tuning control measures via simulation.
 This allows users to test control settings and prioritize solutions for implementation.

 Uses and Limitations